 I think it is wise to always keep an etiquette book on hand to answer any last minute social questions (because you really can’t find everything online!).
 Again, not to be proper just for the sake of being proper, but to be gracious and lovely toward others.
 So you can always put people at ease — whether you are invited to their occasion or you are inviting them to yours.

-I tend to like the more traditional books (older Emily Post or Amy Vanderbilt) but these are all good.
-The Crane’s book is great if you are planing a wedding (out of print, but you can get used).
+I tend to like the more traditional books (older Emily Post or Amy Vanderbilt) but the ones below are all good.
+The Crane’s book is great if you are planing a wedding (out of print, but you can find it used).
 It is always good to have a children’s book on manners, too.
 Any encouragement helps, right?!

 (And side note, my grandmother would tell me not to use the word “woman”; that it wasn’t respectful or feminine.
 But it just seems strange to write this entire post using the word “lady”!).

 (Please note: I quote Emily Post even though I understand it is not the Emily Post of years past.
-Even though it tends more modern it’s view of etiquette, the “Emily Post Institute”, as it is now called, is considered to the leading voice in the etiquette world, so I feel it necessary to use it as a source, although I do reference the more traditional Miss Manners and Amy Vanderbilt.)
+Even though it leans more modern in its view of etiquette, the “Emily Post Institute”, as it is now called, is considered the leading voice in the etiquette world, so I feel it necessary to use it as a source.
+Although I do reference the more traditional Miss Manners and Amy Vanderbilt.)

 ¹New York Times Magazine October 20, 2009. http://www.nytimes.com/2009/10/25/magazine/25FOB-onlanguage-t.html?_r=0